 This course looks at corporate culture at the interface of theory and practice as well as at the interface of organization design and organizational identity.
 We will discover various ways of understanding corporate culture and apply these perspectives to case studies of prominent companies.
 The course reveals much an organization’s design and set up of everyday procedures influences its culture and vice versa.
 Additionally, this course raises indispensable questions to ask before planning a culture initiative.
 The ultimate goal of this course is to show ways of utilizing an organization’s unique identity to shape a dynamic and authentic organizational culture.
 The course offers a wide range of self- and group reflection tools and introduces a 5-step collaborative culture process.
+The final assignment project allows you to design your first culture and identity activities in your company and discuss it with a coach.

 This course is designed for: